Schillingerkurs/schillingerkurs.github.io/_pages/about.md

   - /about.html
 ---

-my name is Felix Schilling, I am a PhD student and my research centers around business and politics links in resource-abundant, low-income countries.
+my name is Felix Schilling, I am an applied a economist.
+My research centers around business and politics links in resource-abundant, low-income countries.

 ## Why should we care about resource-abundant countries?